This chapter contains abrasive language, awkward social situations, mild nudity and sexual content, brief and mild ableism, and mild comedic injury.

 Behind her, Homa heard approaching footsteps.

 She half-turned and looked over her shoulder.
 From farther down the runway came Lt.
 Malik, dressed in a tanktop and a pair of pants, her hair tied in a short tail.
 She was running, and broke into a faster run after calling out.
 When she neared Homa, she came to a stop and bent over, holding her knees and breathing heavily.
 Sweat dripped down her forehead.
-Up close and with the light from the hangars, Homa could see that Malik’s shirt was quite wet around her breasts and along her flanks.
+Up close and with the light from the hangars, Homa could see that Malik’s shirt was quite wet around her chest and along her flanks.
 She glistened with sweat.

 “Are you ok?
 What are you doing out here this late?
 Where’s your arm?”
 Malik asked.